The Bike Zoo

-Ringleader, co-founder, and mechanical engineering graduate of UT Austin, Jeremy Rosen and the Bike Zoo create life-long memories.
-Since first unveiling their creations at the Austin First Night Parade in 2005, the Bike Zoo has grown rapidly.
-Since its inception, millions of people have experienced the Bike Zoo at festivals and schools across the US and in Mexico, and the group looks forward to visiting every city and representing Texas proudly!
-The Bike Zoo presents a magical, immersive, and interactive environment for people of all ages.
-A unique and truly original addition to any festival, public space, corporate, family, or educational event, the ever-growing menagerie of giant, playful, interactive, hand-built creatures includes the Giant 80-foot Rattlesnake, many Giant Butterflies, the Beloved Bat, the Fanciful Owl, a Majestic Bald Eagle, Praying Mantis, Bicycle Carousel, and the latest, the Giant Armadillo!
-The Bike Zoo will engage visitors of all ages and captivate the imaginations of those who see or interact with their larger-than-life Zoo.
-The hand-built creatures can act as static or moving backdrops, rides for patrons or VIPs, and as stages or mobile activity booths, some of which seat many, including guests with special needs.
-Photo by Edgar Valdes.
+Ringmaster, co-founder, and UT Austin mechanical engineering graduate Jeremy Rosen and the Bike Zoo create life-long memories.
+Since unveiling their bike animals at the Austin First Night Parade in 2005, the Bike Zoo has rapidly expanded, performing at festivals, parades, and schools across the US and Mexico.
+Millions of people have experienced the Bike Zoo since its inception.
+They present a magical, immersive, and interactive environment for people of all ages.
+A unique addition to any festival, public space, corporate, family, or educational event, the Bike Zoo's ever-growing family of playful, hand-built bicycle creatures includes the giant 80-foot 6-rider Rattlesnake, seven giant Butterflies, the Mexican Free-Tailed Bat, the Barn Owl, the majestic Bald Eagle, the Praying Mantis, the 10-rider Bicycle Carousel, and the latest, the Giant Armadillo!
+You can count on the Bike Zoo to engage visitors of all ages and captivate the imaginations of those who see or interact with the larger-than-life zoo.
+The Bike Zoo’s creatures offer the public the opportunity to realize their fantasy of flight.
+Where else can you ride a 12-foot butterfly or an 80-foot rattlesnake?
+Some creatures serve as a stage or mobile activity booth and can accommodate people with special needs.
+Photo by Juliana Halverson.

 travel/per diem/lodging $500 - $5,000